Constraining the coherence scale of the interstellar magnetic field using TeV gamma-ray observations of supernova remnants: Acknowledgements

 \section{Acknowledgements}

+We would like to thank our anonymous referee for a detailed and insightful report which helped us improve the manuscript.
 We would like to thank the H.E.S.S.\ Collaboration, in particular Fabio Acero, for providing us with the published data of both SNRs.
 We acknowledge support by the European Research Council under ERC-CoG grant CRAGSMAN-646955.
+This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.